 Photos courtesy of CTPA

 Robust cosmetics safety legislation ensures that cosmetic products placed on the market are safe.
+Read more about the preservation of cosmetic products in Cosmetics Europe Fact Sheet.

 The European Commission infographic emphasises the importance of preservatives for cosmetic products.
 Preservatives are used in cosmetic products all around the world and the International Cooperation on Cosmetics Regulation (ICCR) has also produced an infographic to highlight their importance.